moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 # Project Structure

 ## 1-guide-overview
-Projects in create-a-derived-table are structured slightly differently to how dbt recommends, we have also noticed that DBT's guidence changes over time.
+Projects in create-a-derived-table are structured slightly differently to how dbt recommends, we have also noticed that DBT's guidance changes over time.
 We have therefore taken their guidance from there website [here]
 (https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview) and we have adapted it where appropriate.
-You will find that the guidance below will be mostly the same as that in the DBT repo, however this allows us to maintain our own style and structure guide.
+You will find that the guidance below will be mostly the same as that in the DBT repo, however there are some key difference so do read through this guide.

-Below is how we want projects structured.
-This is an overview of how the whole create-a-derived-table projet should look and in the following sections we will break down each layer.
+Below is an overview of the whole create-a-derived-ttable folder structure.
+In the following sections we will go through each layer in detail, outlining how we want it structured with an explaination of why we have made those structure choices.

 ```shell
 ├── mojap_derived_tables